How efficient are solar panels?

 Bifacial

-A bifacial solar panel absorbs light on both sides.
+Bifacial solar panels absorb light on both sides.
 This sets them apart from traditional panels, which only use one side for this purpose.

-How much of an efficiency advantage this gives bifacial panels over other models is unclear, as it depends on the gap between your panel and roof, how reflective your roof tiles are, and the angle of your roof.
+It usually depends on the gap between your panel and roof, how reflective your roof tiles are, the angle of your roof, and the effectiveness of your bifacial panels.

 PERC